 There are only two real options for Puerto Rico, if the people of Puerto Rico do not want to continue as a territory.
-54% voted in 2012 not to continue as a territory, so that question should be considered settled.
-The two possible options are Statehood, joining the Union as the 51st state, or national independence, with or without a treaty alliance known as free association, which either party can end in favor of unallied independence for Puerto Rico.
+The passage of HR8393, the Puerto Rico Status Act, called for a non-territorial permanent political status, so that question should be considered settled.
+One possible option is statehood: joining the Union as the 51st state.
+The other is independence, with or without a treaty alliance known as free association, which either party can end in favor of unallied independence for Puerto Rico.

 There are hundreds of large and small independent nations in the world, and there are three in free association with the United States: